-The response returned by urlopen (or the HTTPError instance) has two useful methods info() and geturl().
+The response returned by urlopen (or the HTTPError instance) has two useful methods info() and geturl() and is defined in the module urllib.response..

 geturl - this returns the real URL of the page fetched.
 This is useful because urlopen (or the opener object used) may have followed a redirect.
 The URL of the page fetched may not be the same as the URL requested.